kubeshop/testkube/docs/executor-custom.md

 Got valid status code: 200 OK
-Test execution completed with sucess in 6.163s 🥇
+Test execution completed with success in 6.163s 🥇

 Use the following command to get test execution details:
 $ kubectl testkube get execution 6218ccd2a26fa94ee7a7cfd1